-Indicator(s) Indicator(s) Data used Res.
-Date Semi-natural habitats Dorset habitat map - selected land covers Urban habitats (see Appendix 1 for more detail) Ľ
+Indicator(s) Data used Level Res.
+Date Semi-natural habitats Dorset habitat map - selected land covers Urban habitats (see Appendix 1 for more detail) L •

 This page maps the some aspects of the quality or condition of natural assets which contribute to clean air, as a way of indicating how effectively they are likely to be providing the health benefits associated with clean air.